grpc/proposal/L9-go-resolver-balancer-API.md

 	//     is called to pick again;
 	//   - Otherwise, RPC is failed with unavailable error.
 	//
-	// The returned put() function will be called once the rpc has finished, with the
+	// The returned done() function will be called once the rpc has finished, with the
 	// final status of that RPC.
 	// It could be nil if balancer doesn't care about the RPC status.
-	Pick(ctx context.Context, opts PickOptions) (conn SubConnection, put func(PutInfo), err error) }
+	Pick(ctx context.Context, opts PickOptions) (conn SubConnection, done func(DoneInfo), err error) }

 // Balancer takes the input from gRPC, manages SubConnections and collect and aggregate